 The GRIN2A gene provides instructions for making the GluN2A protein, which is one component (subunit) of a subset of NMDA receptors.
 NMDA receptors transmit signals that turn on nerve cells (neurons) in the brain.
 Signaling through these receptors is involved in normal brain development, changes in the brain in response to experience (synaptic plasticity), learning, and memory.
 The GluN2A subunit determines where in the brain the receptor is located and how it functions.
 Receptors containing this subunit are found in regions of the brain involved in speech and language, among other regions.
 These receptors also appear to play a role in brain signaling during slow-wave sleep.

-Mutations in the GRIN2A gene lead to altered NMDA receptor signaling in the brain.
+Variants in the GRIN2A gene lead to altered NMDA receptor signaling in the brain.
 As a result, neurons may be abnormally turned on, which can cause seizures and other abnormal brain activity and may lead to death of the neurons.
 Changes in GluN2A appear to particularly affect signaling in regions of the brain involved in speech and language and disrupt brain activity during slow-wave sleep, leading to several of the signs and symptoms of this group of conditions.

-It is not clear why some people with a GRIN2A gene mutation have a relatively mild condition and others have more severe signs and symptoms, even within the same family.
+It is not clear why some people with a GRIN2A gene variant have a relatively mild condition and others have more severe signs and symptoms, even within the same family.
 Variations in other genes and environmental factors may also play a role in development of the condition.

-Conditions in the epilepsy-aphasia spectrum that are caused by GRIN2A gene mutations are inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
+Conditions in the epilepsy-aphasia spectrum that are caused by GRIN2A gene variants are inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 Individuals with an epilepsy-aphasia spectrum disorder may have family members with a condition in the epilepsy-aphasia spectrum or a related disorder such as isolated seizures or speech and language problems.

 Other Names for This Condition